Sample PHD Law Dissertation Proposal

-The collective violation of such human rights for migrants and refugees stems from deeply embedded and unresolved issues in the EU’s governance.
+The collective violation of such human rights for migrants and refugees stems from deeply embedded and unresolved EU’s governance issues.
 As the EU and its member states are struggling with the pressure of mass migration of displaced persons, the treatment of these refugees and migrants exposes what can only be seen as the calamity of core European values.
 The

 1 “Heathrow Stowaway Who Fell to Death Identified as Mozambican Migrant | World News | The Guardian” <https://www.theguardian.com/world/2016/jan/10/heathrow-stowaway-who-fell-to-death-identified-as-mozambican-migrant> accessed November 22, 2016.

 2 “Image of Drowned Syrian Boy Echoes Around World – WSJ” <http://www.wsj.com/articles/image-of-syrian-boy-washed-up-on-beach-hits-hard-1441282847> accessed November 22, 2016.